 Halo Infinite gameplay

-The main event of the Xbox Games Showcase in July 2020 was the gameplay reveal trailer for Halo Infinite, which you can watch above.
-You'll see a very traditionally Halo-looking game in action, with familiarly verdant environments, as well as iconic weapons and vehicles from the series, including the Warthog.
+Halo Infinite kicked off the show during Microsoft's Xbox Game Showcase event in July 2020, and as you can see from the trailer above, it's very reminiscent of Halo: Combat Evolved.
+There's a familiarity to the verdant environments, as well as iconic weapons on display as well as vehicles from the long-running series, including the Warthog.
 It's reassuringly Halo-like, but leagues ahead in terms of presentation compared to the older games.

-As mentioned, this is a more open world-looking Halo game, with an in-game map called the 'TacMap' showing how you can explore different parts of this extra-sized Halo ring.
-343 Industries says the environment in Halo Infinite is "several times larger than that of the last two Halo games combined".
+This is a more open-world-looking Halo game, though, with an in-game map called the 'TacMap' that shows how you can explore different parts of this extra-sized Halo ring and tackle certain missions, each of which has its own difficult rating.
+343 Industries says the environment in Halo Infinite is "several times larger than that of the last two Halo games combined" and we can see that there is a day and night cycle in play.

-In the menu screen, we see an item called 'Upgrades', too, suggesting you can make RPG-style improvements to Master Chief.
+In the menu screen, we also see an item called 'Upgrades', suggesting you can make RPG-style improvements to Master Chief, which would be a first for the series.

 We also see some of the Banished, Halo Infinite's main alien antagonists who were previously seen in Halo Wars 2.
 In the story, the Banished, led by Brute War Chief Escharum, have declared victory over the UNSC forces and taken over a Halo ring.
 This is Chief's first encounter with the Banished.
-Some of the Covenant enemy types here look familiar, but the presence of the Banished means new spins on the Brute enemies from classic Halo games.
+Some of the Covenant enemy types here look familiar, too, but the presence of the Banished should present a new spin on the Brute enemies from classic Halo games like Halo 3.

 We see a grappling hook revealed (technically called a Grappleshot), too, which lets you pull Master Chief towards enemies and objects, or help him reach higher ground to deliver fire from above.
-We glimpse a Drop Shield, too, which offers the Chief protection in the field.
-These new additions are designed to help you personalize your approach to combat in Halo Infinite.
+There's a glimpse of a Drop Shield, too, which offers the Chief protection from enemy fire when out in the field.
+These new additions are designed to help you personalize your approach to combat in Halo Infinite, and seem to be more fleshed out than Halo 5's rather limited Spartan abilities.

-It's a beautiful-looking showcase of what the console is capable of, and an exciting teaser of more to come from 343 Industries.
-Halo Infinite is built on 343's Slipspace Engine and although Microsoft confirmed that the gameplay wasn't running on an Xbox Series X, it was at least on a PC that’s “representative of the experience players will have on Xbox Series X”.
+Despite some rather unglamorous screenshots, Halo Infinite still appears to be a beautiful-looking showcase of what the Xbox Series X is capable of, and an exciting teaser of more to come from 343 Industries.
+The game is built on 343's new Slipspace Engine and, although Microsoft confirmed that the gameplay wasn't running on an Xbox Series X, it was at least on a PC that’s “representative of the experience players will have on Xbox Series X”.

 Halo Infinite trailers